rmccrear/codex-lv3-may-2025/plan-for-the-day-w4.md

 Please complete the code.org Lessons 11 and 12 before working on the Hackathon project.

 * Demo of filter list in React [code](https://github.com/rmccrear/hackathon-demo-2025/blob/feature-cat-select/src/pages/Select.jsx)
+* Note: if you are not working in a group, you may fork my starter code for a multi-screen app [here](https://github.com/rmccrear/hackathon-demo-2025/tree/main)

 ## Day 5